-The Board of Directors decides annually on the Executive Committee members' short-term incentive scheme, based on targets shared by the Executive Committee and deriving from the annual plan and the results achieved, on the one hand, and on personal targets set during the performance reviews held at the beginning of each year, on the other hand.
-The achievement of these targets are discussed in the next performance review a year later.
+The Board of Directors decides annually on the Group Executive Committee members' short-term incentive scheme, based on targets shared by the Executive Committee and deriving from the annual plan and the results achieved, on the one hand, and on personal targets set during the performance reviews held at the beginning of each year, on the other hand.
+In addition, the entire financial services group's financial performance is taken into account with respect to the President and CEO.
+The achievement of these targets is discussed in the next performance review a year later.
 If Pohjola Group reports a profit that is less than half of the targeted figure, the Group will reduce the maximum personal short-term bonuses at the Board's discretion.
 If the Group posts a pre-tax loss, no short-term performance-based bonuses will be paid to the Group Executive Committee members.

-In 2011, the President and CEO and the Group Executive Committee members (except for the President of Pohjola Asset Management Ltd) were entitled to a maximum bonus corresponding to his regular four-month salary subject to PAYE tax.
-Bonuses under the short-term management incentive scheme are paid in cash.
+In 2012, the President and CEO the other Group Executive Committee members were entitled to a maximum bonus corresponding to their regular four-month salary subject to PAYE tax.
+Bonuses under the short-term incentive scheme are paid in cash, in view of OP-Pohjola Group's payment guidelines with respect to persons affecting the Company's risk profile.